Madhur Jaffrey: New York City (1958–1969)

 In 1967, Jaffrey travelled to India to attend a black-tie premiere of Shakespeare Wallah in Delhi hosted by the British High Commissioner to India, John Freeman and his wife, Catherine.
 At the premiere she met Marlon Brando, an actor Jaffrey admired deeply for his method acting technique.
-Brando was in India to raise money for UNICEF and the film premiere served as a fund-raiser.
+Brando was in India to raise money for UNICEF and the film premiere served as a fundraiser.
 Later that year, Jaffrey shot scenes for Merchant Ivory's next film, The Guru (1969).
 She returned from India with her children.
 The family, along with Sanford Allen, moved into a 14th-floor apartment in a Greenwich Village co-op.
-To better provide for her children, she became a freelance writer for food and travel magazines, covering subjects as diverse as paintings, music, dance, drama, sculpture, and architecture.
+To better provide for her children, she became a freelance writer for food and travel magazines, covering subjects as diverse as paintings, music, dance, drama, sculpture and architecture.

 In 1969, Jaffrey married Sanford Allen, who at the time was a violinist with the New York Philharmonic Orchestra.

 Merchant Ivory films

 Jaffrey was instrumental in introducing the filmmakers James Ivory and Ismail Merchant to each other.

 When Merchant and Ivory went to India to make The Householder (1963) they met Shashi Kapoor and his in-laws, the Kendals.
-Geoffrey Kendal and his wife, Laura Liddell, had a traveling theatre company, Shakespeareana, that performed plays by Shakespeare pan India.
+Geoffrey Kendal and his wife, Laura Liddell, had a traveling theatre company, Shakespeareana, which performed plays by Shakespeare pan India.
 Combining the Jaffreys' original idea with the real-life Shakespeareana, Merchant and Ivory came up with their next film Shakespeare Wallah (1965).
 Ruth Prawer Jhabvala was persuaded to write a movie star role for Jaffrey.
 Saeed was dropped from the project because the Jaffreys' marriage had collapsed.

 When Jaffrey travelled to India for the shooting of Shakespeare Wallah, her first shots were in Kasauli, a hill station.
 The hairpin bends on the drive there caused her nausea and vomiting, leading the crew to despair that a person so petite and sickly could ever play a glamorous film star.
 Kenneth Tynan, a film critic for The Observer, described her performance as "a ravishing study in felinity".